SU Athletic Department and CareSouth host curbside back to school giveaway.

 Some schools may be going virtual for now, but students still need school supplies.

-Today at Southern University, volunteers handed out backpacks filled with notebooks, pens, headphones and PPE.
+Today at Southern University, backpacks filled with notebooks, pens, headphones and PPE were handed out.

 Students were outfitted with everything they need to learn, whether its online or in a classroom this upcoming school year.